julienherrero/awesome-list/README.md

 - [stfalcon-studio/StfalconFixturer-android](https://github.com/stfalcon-studio/StfalconFixturer-android) -  Utility for developers and QAs what helps minimize time wasting on writing the same data for testing over and over again.
 Made by Stfalcon
 - [supabase-community/supabase-kt](https://github.com/supabase-community/supabase-kt) - A Kotlin Multiplatform Client for Supabase.
 - [superjobru/kotlin-permissions](https://github.com/superjobru/kotlin-permissions) - An Android library, written in Kotlin, which helps avoid boilerplate code when your request runtime permissions.(KotlinPermissions)
+- [swapnil-musale/JetJoke](https://github.com/swapnil-musale/JetJoke) - JetJoke App build using Jetpack Compose by following Clean + MVVM Architecture and with other Android Modern Architecture Component.
 - [swvl/linta](https://github.com/swvl/linta) - A set of useful lint checks to keep the Android app follow a solid design system
 - [tasomaniac/DevWidget](https://github.com/tasomaniac/DevWidget) - Android app widget for developers to control their apps quickly
 - [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) - Convert your Android phone to any USB device you like!
 USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱
 - [tfcporciuncula/flow-preferences](https://github.com/tfcporciuncula/flow-preferences) - Kotlin Flow version of rx-preferences -- Coroutines support for Android SharedPreferences
+- [thatsmanmeet/Tasky](https://github.com/thatsmanmeet/Tasky) - Tasky is a highly intuitive and easy-to-use todo list application designed for those who seek a powerful yet minimalistic way to manage their daily tasks.
 - [theGlenn/flipper-android-no-op](https://github.com/theGlenn/flipper-android-no-op) - No-op dependency for Flipper Android release mode
+- [theapache64/rebugger](https://github.com/theapache64/rebugger) -  A simple Compose library to print the reason for recomposition in your `Logcat` window.
 - [theapache64/retrosheet](https://github.com/theapache64/retrosheet) - 📃 Turn Google Spreadsheet to JSON endpoint (for Android and JVM) for FREE (100%)
 - [theapache64/stackzy](https://github.com/theapache64/stackzy) - 💻 A cross-platform desktop application to identify libraries used inside an android application.
 Made possible by Compose Desktop ⚡
 - [theapache64/topcorn](https://github.com/theapache64/topcorn) - A minimalistic movie listing app to browse IMDB's top 250 movies, built to demonstrate MVVM with latest hot-trending Android development tools.